Fellow-Consulting-AG/docapp-docs/docs/doc2/settings-users.md

 Once the admin is registered, you can add your employees by following these steps.

-In the user menu click on `ADD USER`:
+In the user menu click on `ADD USER`

 ![](/_images/doc2/Settings/Users/Users/settings_add-user_button.png)

-Enter the data of the user to be created:
+Enter the data of the user to be created

 ![](/_images/doc2/Settings/Users/Users/settings_add-user_form.png)

 - If it is not an administration user, do not check the "ADMIN" box
 - The password must be created initially and sent to the user

-As soon as the user is created it can be edited afterwards via the user overview (check/uncheck "ADMIN", edit, delete):
+As soon as the user is created it can be edited afterwards via the user overview (check/uncheck "ADMIN", edit, delete)

 ![](/_images/doc2/Settings/Users/Users/MaxMustermann_user.png)
 ![](/_images/doc2/Settings/Users/Users/MaxMustermann_admin.png)